-We thank our partners and the numerous people and organisations who have invested their time and knowledge and contributed to the development of this plan - their support of our region and its resilience is what paves the way forward to our shared future, and a vibrant thriving legacy for future generations.
+We thank the people, partners and organisations who have invested time and knowledge in contributing to development of this plan.
+Their support of our region and its resilience is what paves the way forward to our shared future, and a vibrant thriving legacy for future generations.